Daniel-Yang1/Projects/Restaurant Order Management System/README.txt

 	was not working because orderData[key][i] was not parsed correctly.
 I did not want to have to modify the rest of my code, so I just added the
 	JSON.parse to this one line.

 	4. Can run with node server.js or npm start if you are in the A2 folder.
+Will require pug to run.

 Overall design: